Skip to main content

 A Cappella Supergroup Pentatonix Covers Leonard Cohen Classic.
-It Sends Chills Up My Spine
+It Sends Chills up My Spine

 Watch a cappella sensation Pentatonix perform Leonard Cohen’s “Hallelujah” … and I think the late Mr. Cohen would approve.